PECOS-packages/PECOS/docs/development/jit-dem-slices.md

-This layer provides the stable slice, cache, structured-DEM adapter, automatic round layout, ownership, bounded template extraction, mapping, and stitching API.
+This layer provides the stable slice, cache, structured-DEM adapter, automatic round layout, ownership, bounded template extraction, mapping, and stitching API, including instance-time GF(2) routing for logical and tracked-Pauli output columns.
 Initialization, stationary bulk SEC, pre-terminal SEC, and terminal surface-memory families have exact composition coverage and a production single-patch memory provider.
 A single transversal-H boundary and its adjacent memory families also have exact composition coverage and a production provider,